Making The Taliban Great Again - September 17th, Hour 3

 People hear what they want to hear.

-But vaccines reduce hospitalizations and death in high risk populations, which is a large percentage of the U.S. due to obesity alone.
+But vaccines reduce hospitalizations and deaths in high-risk populations, which is a large percentage of the U.S. due to obesity alone.

 So if your risk profile deems you vulnerable, I think you should be vaccinated.

-So I'm gonna say that right off the bat.
+So I'm going to say that right off the bat.

 But also want to weigh in on natural immunity and the conspiracy to downplay its efficacy.